Near-Optimal Parameter Tuning of Level-1 QAOA for Ising Models: Fourier Insights into the Expressivity and Landscape Limitations of QAOA QAOA1

 The maximum frequency of QAOA$_1$ was determined analytically using \cref{qaoa_2_max_freq_col}.
 In contrast, the maximum frequency of $H_P$ was obtained by enumerating all possible solutions and calculating the difference between the highest and lowest costs.
 This is because constructing the matrix representation of $H_P$ for $n$ variables (qubits) becomes impractical for large $n$ due to its exponential scaling as $2^n \times 2^n$.
 Specifically, for $n = 20$, we leverage the diagonal structure of $H_P$ in the computational basis, where the diagonal entries correspond to the costs of all possible configurations in $\{0,1\}^n$.
 Consequently, we enumerate all configurations in $\{0,1\}^{20}$, compute their respective costs, and determine the maximum frequency as the difference between the minimum and maximum costs.

 As shown in \cref{max_freq_comp_fig}, the maximum frequency attainable by QAOA$_1$ is significantly lower than that of $H_P$, primarily due to the locality constraints inherent in QAOA.
 In a $p$-level implementation, each qubit interacts only with others within $p$ edges; for $p = 1$, this means interactions are limited to immediate neighbours.
 This limitation is evident in \cref{max_freq_comp_fig_plot_a}, where the maximum reachable frequency for 4-regular graphs remains nearly constant as the number of nodes increases.
 In smaller graphs, qubits can effectively access the entire graph, but in larger graphs with a fixed degree $d = 4$, qubits become increasingly isolated, restricting their influence.
 Conversely, \cref{max_freq_comp_fig_plot_b} demonstrates that for 20-node $D$-regular graphs, the maximum frequency increases linearly with $D$.
-As the degree grows, each qubit interacts with more neighbours, enabling better-informed decisions and resulting in higher maximum frequencies.
+As the degree grows, each qubit interacts with more neighbours, increasing the range of local information incorporated into the QAOA$_1$ expectation value and thereby yielding higher maximum frequencies.